 Choriocarcinomas

 Choriocarcinomas are rare and aggressive tumours that often develop from trophoblastic cells, which are specialised cells in the placenta.
-It is often fast growing, has a high metastasisKnown as secondary cancer, it grows/spreads from the original/ primary cancer. rate, and may be a part of a mixed germ-cell tumour.
+It is often fast growing, has a high metastasiswhen the cancer has spread to other parts of the body, also known as mets rate, and may be a part of a mixed germ-cell tumour.
 While they are aggressive, they may have a good prognosis when caught early.

 In most cases, testicular choriocarcinomas increases the levels of HCG in the blood.